 (Amended January 2020)

-The voting members include the associate provost, the deans of College of Arts and Sciences, School of Business, Shenandoah Conservatory, School of Health Professions, School of Nursing, and School of Pharmacy; directors of Academic Computing Technology, Institutional Research and Assessment, International Programs, School of Education and Leadership, Transformative Teaching & Learning, University Libraries, and University Advising; the Registrar; and the president of the Faculty Senate.
-Non-voting members include director of Institutional Computing; executive director of Recruitment and Admissions, director of Grants and Research, assistant vice president of Marketing Communications, and dean of Student Success.
+The voting members include the provost (chair), associate provost & director of General Education, associate provost of Extended and Distant Education, the deans of College of Arts and Sciences, School of Business, Shenandoah Conservatory, School of Health Professions, School of Nursing, and School of Pharmacy; directors of Academic Computing Technology, Institutional Research and Assessment, International Programs, Transformative Teaching & Learning, University Libraries, University Advising; the Registrar; and the president of the Faculty Senate.
+Non-voting members include director of Institutional Computing; executive director of Recruitment and Admissions, Director of Grants and Research, assistant vice president of Marketing Communications, and dean of Student Success.
 The recorder of the minutes will be the executive assistant to the provost.
-The provost will chair the Academic Cabinet.

 2.3.3 Staff Council